briped/WorkspaceOne/README.md

-## Workspace ONE
+# Workspace ONE
-PowerShell Module for managing Workspace ONE.

-This is still work in progress.
-Adding functionality as I need it.
+This is a repository of Workspace ONE related scripts and documents.